MicrosoftDocs/appcenter-docs/docs/push/send-notification.md

 ### Target

-When sending notifications through ACPs, you can target destination devices (notification recipients) in the following ways:
+When sending notifications through ACP, you can target destination devices (notification recipients) in the following ways:

 + **All registered devices**: Sends notifications to all registered devices.
 Depending on the size of your target audience, this could take a long time to complete.
 + **Custom devices list**: Sends notifications to up to 20 devices (using the install IDs for the target devices).
 When you select this option, populate the input field with a list of the Install IDs for the devices you want to send the notification to, separating IDs with commas.